nict-wisdom/rannc/documents/build.rst

 Compiler version
 ----------------

 You must use GCC v5.4 or newer.
-RaNNC has been tested with GCC v5.4 and v7.1.
+RaNNC has been tested with GCC v8.2.
 Note that RaNNC must be built in compliance with ABI of PyTorch.

 RaNNC is built with *Pre-cxx11 ABI* (``_GLIBCXX_USE_CXX11_ABI=0``) as default because PyTorch installed via conda is built with it.